zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

     ![](./images/oascdb1.23.1.png " ")

-## Step 5: Data Action for drill down to detail report
+## Step 5: Data Action For Drill Down To Detail Report

 1. Select (+) symbol on the bottom to add another canvas(refer to Step4-point 11), in this canvas we will build the tabular report.
     select all the required columns (as shown below) and pick table as visualization.